-Our objective is to repair and build our relationship with the public and local agencies.
-Our strategy in the areas of strategic partners and public affairs is to communicate in a positive way including active listening and encouraging open discussions.
+Our objective is to build our relationship with the public and local agencies.
+Our strategy in the areas of strategic partners and public affairs is to communicate in a positive way, including active listening and encouraging open discussions.

-- 4.1 Communicate with our Strategic Partners - 4.2 Utilize Available Technology for Public Affairs - 4.3 Establish Clear Standards for the Construction Process - 4.1 Communicate with our Strategic Partners Our actions and non-actions impact agencies within and surrounding the District.
-We will establish clear lines of communication between the District and other agencies to ensure that our message is clearly and quickly communicated so that we can establish and maintain a positive reputation.
+- 4.1 Communicate with our strategic partners. - 4.2 Adopt a plan for technology use in public affairs. - 4.3 Establish clear standards for the construction process. - 4.1 Communicate with our strategic partners Our actions and non-actions impact the public and agencies within and surrounding the District.
+We will establish clear lines of communication between the District, other agencies and the public to ensure that our message is clearly and quickly communicated so that we can establish and maintain a positive reputation.
 Meet regularly with other agencies to coordinate efforts.
-Clearly communicate District goals, limits, and requirements in a timely fashion to local agencies. - 4.2 Utilize Available Technology for Public Affairs - To ensure that our message is clearly and quickly communicated so that we can establish and maintain a positive reputation we will ensure that technology is appropriately used to maximize communication (web site, telephones, electronic communications such as email twitter, Facebook.) - 4.3 Establish Clear Standards for the Construction Process To establish and maintain a positive reputation with contractors, developers, planning departments and the public the District will update the District's Engineering Standards and plan review / construction inspection process to ensure our construction partners understand exactly what is required from them for Marina Coast.
+Clearly communicate District goals, limits, and requirements in a timely fashion.
+(Ongoing) - 4.2 Adopt a plan for technology use in public affairs To ensure that our message is clearly and quickly communicated so that we can establish and maintain a positive reputation, we will ensure that technology is appropriately used to maximize communication (website, telephones, televising meetings, electronic communications such as email twitter, Facebook.
+(2016) - 4.3 Establish clear standards for the construction process To establish and maintain a positive reputation with contractors, developers, planning departments and the public, the District will update the District's Engineering Standards and plan review/construction inspection process to ensure our construction partners understand exactly what is required from them for Marina Coast.
+(2015)